The Mystique of Business Valuation for Privately Held Companies

 Market Comparables & Industry Rules Of Thumb

 There are a variety of resources available to research cash flow multiples that may be relevant or specific to your business.
-These include well known guides such as the Business Reference Guide by Tom West, and private transaction databases such as Pratt Stats and Bizcomps.
-These databases track thousands of completed transactions and the valuations that were achieved relative to sales or earnings.
-The appropriate multiple of earnings and gross revenue using the Industry Comparable method is determined by reviewing similar private transactions that have taken place within the same or similar industry, and applying the average and/or median multiples incurred in these transactions to the earnings and revenues of the subject company.
+These include well known guides such as the Business Reference Guide and private transaction databases such as Pratt Stats and Bizcomps.
+These databases track thousands of completed private transactions and the valuations that were achieved relative to sales or earnings.
+The appropriate multiple of earnings and gross revenue using the Industry Comparable method is determined by reviewing similar private transactions that have taken place within the same or similar industry and applying the average and/or median multiples incurred in these transactions to the earnings and revenues of the subject company.

 Business owners many times refer to common “rules of thumb” that are used in their industry.
 A rule of thumb valuation basically consists of using a simple formula that estimates the value of a business through a set of established and very general business pricing guidelines that relate to specific industries.